raspberrypilearning/boat-race/en/step_9.md

 - Can you add more obstacles to your game?
 For example, you could add green slime to your backdrop and make changes to the code so that the slime slows the boat down when the player lets them touch.

-- You could add a moving object like a log or a shark!
+- You could add a moving obstacle, for example a log or a shark!

 ![screenshot](images/boat-obstacles.png)